-Each line in the timeline can contain multiple objects which are displayed sequentially.
+Each line in the timeline can contain multiple object time bars which are displayed sequentially.
 Thanks to that, you can easily organize and track their timing and duration.

-Objects in a line have the successive z-order.
-This means the object on the left has a smaller zorder in comparison with the one on the right.
-You cannot swap the z-order between two objects in a line without changing their start time.
+The time bar of object in a line has the successive z-order.
+This means the object time bar on the left has a smaller z-order in comparison with the one on the right.
+You cannot swap the z-order between two object time bar in a line without changing their start time.

-TIMELINE • • 0 - 0 Θ ⊕, ", "
+TIMELINE • • 🔍 Θ, €

-Main Timeline  🔻 0 Ð 0:00 0:01 0:02 0:03 0:04 0:05 0:06
+Main Timeline • • 0:00 0:01 0:02 0:03 0:04 0:05 0:06

 Slide

-Objects ۲
+Objects •

-To move an object along its current line, select the object, then drag it sideways and drop it to the desired position.
+To move an object time bar along its current line, select it, then drag it sideways and drop it to the desired position.

-If the object is between two other objects, you can only move it within the available space between them.
-If the object is at the end of the line, the slide duration will be extended when you drag the object to the right and reach the end point of the slide duration.
+If the object time bar is between two other objects' time bars, you can only move it within the available space between these two other ones, or move it to the space outside the two other ones.
+If the object time bar is placed at the end of the line, and the duration of it is greater than the available duration, the slide duration will be automatically extended to the right to contain it.

-To move an object to a new line, do one of the following:
+To move an object time bar to a new line, do one of the following:

-• Select the object and drag it upward or downward to the new line.
-You can only drop the object in the line which has enough available space between two objects for it.
-If the object is placed at the end of the line, and the duration of the object is greater than the available duration, the Slide duration will be automatically extended to contain it.

-You can move multiple objects together sideways, but you cannot move them up/down simultaneously to the new line.

-• When there are at least two objects in a line: Right-click the object > Move Up/Down into a New Line.
-In this case, ActivePresenter will create a new line containing the object.
+- Select the object time bar and drag it upward or downward to the new line.
+You can only drop the object time bar in the line which has enough available space between two object time bars for it.
+You can move multiple objects time bar together sideways, but you cannot move them up/down simultaneously to the new line. - When there are at least two object time bars in a line: right-click the object time bar > Move Up/Down into a New Line.
+In this case, ActivePresenter will create a new line containing the object time bar.